 This lesson is one I can apply to so many areas of my life, and time and time again I'm realizing that fear can be the worst part of the battle, simply because of how it intensifies the negativity.

-The journey of starting our family was so much more than “just” starting our family.
-I’m embracing the “now” more, I’m embracing each moment with a “face-value” look, and not getting caught up in fears of what-ifs.
-It’s carrying over into my personal life, my health, my career, this business!
-So hear’s to ditching the fear and embracing today!
+The journey of starting our family was so much more than "just" starting our family.
+I'm embracing the "now" more, I'm embracing each moment with a "face-value" look, and not getting caught up in fears of what-ifs.
+It's carrying over into my personal life, my health, my career, this business!
+So here's to ditching the fear and embracing today!

 One last thing.
 I know this time of the year can be really hard if motherhood is on your heart.
 I know there's really nothing I can say.
 But just know you're in my prayers, and I truly believe that.
 Shoot me an email and let me know if you have specific things I can be praying for!